What is Capital Gains Tax?

 How can I save tax on capital gains from property?

-You can save tax through: Section 54 by reinvesting in residential property, Section 54EC by investing in NHAI/REC bonds (up to ₹50 lakhs), Section 54F for other capital assets, or by using indexation benefit for long-term holdings.
+You can save tax through: Section 54 by reinvesting in residential property, Section 54EC by investing in NHAI/REC bonds (up to ₹50 lakhs), Section 54F for other capital assets, or by choosing the grandfathered indexation option for property purchased before July 23, 2024.
 These exemptions can significantly reduce or eliminate your tax liability.

 Is LTCG on stocks taxable?

-Yes, LTCG on equity shares and equity mutual funds is taxable at 10% on gains exceeding ₹1 lakh per financial year.
-Gains up to ₹1 lakh are exempt.
+Yes, LTCG on equity shares and equity mutual funds is taxable at 12.5% on gains exceeding ₹1.25 lakh per financial year (post-Budget 2024).
+Gains up to ₹1.25 lakh are exempt.
 This applies when shares are held for more than 12 months and STT has been paid.

 Do I need to pay advance tax on capital gains?